puzzle/dagger-techlab/content/en/docs/02/_index.md

 * The frontend is written in type script and uses a redis memcache.
 * The backend is mostly written in python, uses a postgreSQL database and mailisearch.

-Caddy is used as reverse proxy to keep the various parts together.
+Caddy is used as reverse proxy to keep the parts together.

 ### The Journey